-Jamie Schultz begins her third season with the Bemidji State women's basketball program in 2018-19.
+Jamie Schultz begins her fourth season with the Bemidji State women's basketball program in 2019-20.
 She was hired to the staff in June 2016 following six years as a coach at the collegiate and high school levels and a playing career at Northern Sun Intercollegiate Conference's Winona State University.

 In 2017-18, freshman Brooklyn Bachmann became the first Beaver to earn a spot on the NSIC All-Freshman Team.
 Bachmann led the team and all NSIC freshmen with 12.5 points, 5.1 rebounds and 2.1 assists and 1.1 steals per game.
 Three Beavers also earned a spot on the NSIC All-Academic Team, including senior Sierra Senske, junior Haley Zerr and sophomore McKayla Scheuer.
 Under the coaching of Schultz, Senske finished her career as the program's eighth-leading scoring all-time and holds the program record in free throw attempts and free throw conversions.